jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 vagrant@precise32:~$ sh /vagrant/vagrant/makahiki_env_memcached_append.sh
 -------------------------------------------------------------------------------
-In most cases the script will copy the correct lines automatically.
+If the file is the same as the one created by the bootstrap.sh script, lines will be appended automatically, with the result [Succeeded].

+If the makahiki_env_memcached_append.sh script has been run already but no changes have been made, the script will do nothing and output the result [Already completed].

 If you have made other changes to makahiki_env.sh between the time the virtual machine was created and now, the script will ask permission to append to the file instead of copying over it:
 -------------------------------------------------------------------------------